hyperledger-cacti/cacti/rfcs/models/identity/decentralized-network-identity-discovery-management.md

 The below figure (Fig. 3) illustrates our identity plane architecture:
 * A set of identity providers and verifiers to establish a trust basis for exchange of identity and any other network configuration information.
 We assume, without loss of generality, that such identity providers belong to networks which we term as _Interoperation Identity Networks (IINs)_.
-* A set of agents that act on behalf of members (participant units) within a network that collectively supply and fetch membership, identity, and any other configuration information, of the counterparty network.
+* A set of agents, called *IIN Agents* that act on behalf of members (participant units) within a network that collectively supply and fetch membership, identity, and any other configuration information, of the counterparty network.

 <div align="center">
 <img src="../../resources/images/identity-plane.jpg" width=70%>